Key points about vaping

 • The best thing you can do for your health is be smokefree and vape free.

-• It is illegal to sell vapes to under-18s, vaping is banned in legislated smokefree areas and most advertising and sponsorship of vaping products is not allowed.
+• It's illegal to sell vapes to people under 18 years of age, vaping is banned in legislated smokefree areas and most advertising and sponsorship of vaping products is not allowed.

 Print this page